 Native vegetation in Victoria is valuable and is protected under legislation.
 Planning seeks to ensure that there is no net loss to biodiversity as a result of the removal, destruction or lopping of native vegetation.
 This is achieved by applying the following three step approach:

-An application to remove, destroy or lop native vegetation is assessed in accordance with - Guidelines for the removal, destruction or lopping of native vegetation (Department of Environment, Land, Water and Planning 2017).
+An application to remove, destroy or lop native vegetation is assessed in accordance with the Guidelines for the removal, destruction or lopping of native vegetation.

-Please note that there are online tools to help compile an application to remove native vegetation.
+Please note that there are online tools on the Native Vegetation Information Management (NVIM) page on the the Department of Environment, Land, Water and Planning website to help compile an application to remove native vegetation.

-In certain circumstances, vegetation can be removed without a planning permit, for protection from bushfire.
-If in doubt, please phone Council’s Environmental Planner on 1300 366 244 or visit Vegetation Management for Bushfire Protection.
+In certain circumstances, vegetation can be removed without a Planning Permit, for protection from bushfire.
+If in doubt, please contact Wellington Shire Council or visit the Vegetation Management for Bushfire Protection page on the Department of Environment, Land, Water and Planning website.

 Firewood collection in Victoria is managed by the Department of Environment, Land, Water and Planning.
 Further information is available from their Firewood Collection web page.